PNW Society of Innovators honors Calvin Bellamy

 The Lifetime Achievement Award winner demonstrates significant innovation sustained over a significant amount of time and their success spanned multiple roles, companies, or sectors.
 The award was renamed to honor John H. Davies who was recognized as the Society’s inaugural Lifetime Achievement Award recipient in 2019.
 As the founder and retired managing director of the Society of Innovators, he successfully led the organization from its inception in 2005 until 2018.

-Lakeshore Public Media’s Board Chair, Larry Brechner, believes Bellamy’s leadership has significantly aided in the success the station the organization has garnered thus far and continues to point to public media station in the right direction.
+Lakeshore Public Media’s Board Chair, Larry Brechner, believes Bellamy’s leadership has significantly aided in the success the organization has garnered thus far and continues to point to the public media station in the right direction.

 “Cal Bellamy has been a stalwart supporter of Lakeshore Public Media almost from its inception.
 As a long-serving board member, he brought his significant talents in banking and the law by guiding the organization through the many trials it faced over its thirty plus year history.
 Cal has lent his momentous status in Northwest Indiana by always advocating for the mission of Lakeshore Public Media to shakers and movers of the Region,” Brechner said.